dockerparis/trusted-cross-build/README.md

 - /bin/sh wrapper: i386 binary that will call the targeted binary with `qemu-arm-static` **and** set the `$LD_PRELOAD` environment variable for all the children processes

 I think this solution should be better than the last one; Maybe for the next hackaton :)

+---

+Better clean and packaging of this hack, something like :

+- add a "ADD http://j.mp/install-qemu-arm-hack.tar /hack" just after the `FROM ...`
+- add a "RUN /hack/clean" at the end of the Dockerfile

 Author
 ------